 Picture: Reuters THE world’s biggest online shopping company has quietly announced plans to come to Australia.
 But what exactly is Alibaba, and will its presence change the way we shop?
 Often referred to as the Amazon of China, the $257 billion ($US197 billion) behemoth is a collection of eCommerce, cloud computing, payments and media assets.
 The Alibaba group of companies accounts for 60 per cent of all Chinese online sales, and this month overtook Walmart as the world’s largest retailer.
 Australian shoppers will be most familiar with Aliexpress, an English language eBay rival that sells everything from fast fashion to smartphone accessories, kids’ toys and camping gear.
+Its free shipping and crazy low prices have earned it a cult following, though some critics have labelled the wares “junk”, and the site has been plagued by suspected counterfeits.

+Alibaba founder Jack Ma is Asia’s richest man.
+Dana.email@example.com.
 Alibaba in Australia: What exactly will the eCommerce giant do when it gets here?
 Tesla Model S rival: Electric car from Chinese maker LeEco unveiled.
 Loaded: 0% Progress: 0% Tesla Motors is battling quality issues with its new high-end Model X SUV, raising questions about the auto maker's ability to ramp up and deliver on its next generation of electric cars like the more affordable Model 3.

 Shipments of Australian products could be turned back at the Chinese border, industry insiders fear, as confusion reigns over Beijing's clamp down on online sales.
 Blackmores, Bellamy's Organic, a2 Milk shares plunge on China customs crackdown.
 Loaded: 0% Progress: 0% Investors have sent market darlings Blackmores, Bellamy's Organic and a2 Milk on a rollercoaster ride in early trade amid a Chinese crackdown on foreign food and other consumer goods.

 Blackmores shares posted their biggest one-day fall, diving almost 20 per cent to $144 in early trading, before recovering to $168.11 at 11.50am AEDT.
 Investors were rattled despite chief executive Christine Holgate saying that there was nothing in China's regulatory changes that gave her any concern and all of Blackmores key products had approval from Beijing.
 Bellamy's, Blackmores and A2 Milk have all taken a hit since the start of the year.

+The changes involve a 11.9 per cent tax on products bought from foreign websites in an effort to protect domestic Chinese retailers as well as the creation of a "positive list" of products allowed to enter the country via free trade zones.
 China introduces infant formula brand restrictions.
 Tapping China's Skincare and Cosmetics Market through Cross-Border E-Commerce.
 Masks, Air Purifiers and Odour Control Dominate 2015 Breathing Expo.
 China's 'daigou' army plan fresh assault on our stores - and this time they're coming for our cherries.
 Tapping China's Skincare and Cosmetics Market through Cross-Border E-Commerce.
 Aussie companies look online for global markets - My Small Business - Brand Discover.
 This is content for Australia Post Recent declines in the value of the Australian dollar and publicity over the China Free Trade Agreement has brought the issue of Australia’s more than $300 billion worth of exports back into sharp relief.

 As the local economy softens after years of commodities fuelled growth, Australian companies are once again looking further afield for opportunities.
 Indeed many new businesses, such as online retailers are born global.
 Take for instance the country’s legion of eBay sellers.
 While not necessarily an obvious candidate to lead the export charge, merchants on the global platform punch well above their weight according to figures provided by Jooman Park, eBay Australia and New Zealand, Managing Director.
 “Furthermore the study found that on average, commercial eBay exporters ship to 28 destinations, while traditional exporters only ship to three,” said Mr Park.